-I have been working at Absolute full-time (More than 8 years)
+I worked at Absolute full-time (More than a year)

 I applied through a recruiter.
 The process took 4 weeks.
 I interviewed at Absolute.

 Received a call from the recruiter.
 Initially screening went well.
 Over two weeks went by and I received a call from the recruiter again.
 She informed me that I qualified to come in and take an on-site skill set assessment.
 We scheduled for the next available time slot (a week out).